ongr-io/ApiBundle/Resources/doc/index.rst

 Description
 -----------

 ONGR ApiBundle is meant to simplify elasticsearch data access for remote clients.
-With minimal time and efforts you will be able to create various api interfaces and internal logics.
+With minimal time and effort you will be able to create various api interfaces and internal logics.

 Installation
 ------------